copiousfreetime/htauth/README.md

 - Built in
     - Generally accepted
-        - MD5 (default for compatibilty reasons)
+        - MD5 (default for compatibility reasons)
         - bcrypt (probably the better choice)

     - **Not Recommended** - available only for backwards compatibility with `htpasswd`